for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

 ## New Player Joining

-1. When a new player join in, he creates his character like mentionned aboved.
+1. When a new player join in, he creates his character like mentioned above.
 1. [optional] Add 3 more contribution rank to buy rewards from (assuming the other PCs are CR 6+).
     - The first PC to join our campaign got leveled up to CR 6, so I gave the same boost to others.
 Otherwise I would not give that +3 CR.
 1. [optional] Level it up to the same CR level as the other players, but without the rewards.